-Since population densities and intensity of social contacts are deemed to increase SARS-CoV-2 high transmissibility, the WHO drew a checklist of measures to prevent the transmission of the virus from human to human revolve around the following activities: surveillance and policing, community response, case management, and communication.
-Social distancing, quarantine and travel restrictions quickly became part of a new rapid response protocol to covid-19 pandemic.
-However, as noted by Marroquin, et al (2020) social distancing is considered the most prominent public response to Covid-19 pandemic and as a result it has become synonym to covid-19.
-Aquino, et al (2020, p.2425) provides a good definition as to what is social distancing; it refers to measures aimed at reducing interactions within a community, which can include infected individuals as yet unidentified, hence not in isolation.
-Since diseases transmitted through respiratory droplet require a certain physical proximity for contagion to occur, social distancing aim to reduce transmissions.
+Since population densities and intensity of social contacts are deemed to increase SARS-CoV-2 high transmissibility, the WHO drew a checklist of measures to prevent the transmission of the virus from human to human, which revolve around the following activities: Surveillance and policing, community response, case management, and communication.
+Social distancing, quarantine and travel restrictions quickly became part of a new rapid response protocol to COVID-19 pandemic.
+However, as noted by Marroquin, et al. (2020) social distancing is considered the most prominent public response to COVID-19 pandemic and as a result it has become synonym to COVID-19.
+Aquino et al. (2020, p.2425) provides a good definition as to what is social distancing; it refers to measures aimed at reducing interactions within a community, which can include infected individuals as yet unidentified, hence not in isolation.
+Since diseases transmitted through respiratory droplet require a certain physical proximity for contagion to occur, social distancing aims to reduce transmissions.

-Today almost all countries around the world have adopted social distancing guidelines and standard for global health mobilization with consistent key features: staying at home, working from home (WFH) and avoid social gathering.
-The World Health Organisation continues to monitor effects of the Covid-19 on essential health services and continues to provide practical guidance for national and sub national decision makers.
-For instance is its analysing and using routine data to monitor the effects of COVID-19 on essential health services: practical guide for national and subnational decision-makers: interim guidance, 14 January 2021 (World Health Organisation, 2021).
+Today almost all countries around the world have adopted social distancing guidelines and standard for global health mobilization with consistent key features: Staying at home, working from home (WFH) and avoiding social gathering.
+The World Health Organisation continues to monitor effects of the COVID-19 on essential health services and continues to provide practical guidance for national and sub national decision makers.
+For instance, it is its analysing and using routine data to monitor the effects of COVID-19 on essential health services: Practical guide for national and subnational decision-makers: Interim guidance, 14 January 2021 (World Health Organisation, 2021).

-Social Distancing and Movement control order (MCO) in Malaysia
+Social Distancing and Movement Control Order (MCO) in Malaysia

-Like most countries around the world, Malaysia's adopted drastic effort to curb Covid-19 outbreak, which was first reported in the nation with the arrival of SARS-COV-2 on January 25, 2020 involving three Chinese-national from Wuhan who entered the country via Singapore on 23 January 2020 (Hazlin Hassan, 2020).
-On 16 March 2020, Prime Minister Muhyiddin Yassin announced a two-week partial national lockdown, known as movement control order (MCO) or Perintah Kawalan Pergerakan Malaysia, under the Prevention and Control of Infectious Diseases Act 1988 and the Police Act 1967 (Artida, 2020; Sukumaran, 2020).
-This was at the heel of the Ministry of Health Malaysia's first press statement made on 15th March 2020 to announce the 190 new Covid-19 cases in the country.
-The first nationwide lockdown was brought into order on $18^{th} - 31^{st}$ March 2020.
+Like most countries around the world, Malaysia adopted drastic effort to curb COVID-19 outbreak, which was first reported in the nation with the arrival of SARS-COV-2 on January 25, 2020 involving three Chinese nationals from Wuhan who entered the country via Singapore on 23 January 2020 (Hazlin Hassan, 2020).
+On 16th March 2020, Prime Minister Muhyiddin Yassin announced a two-week partial national lockdown, known as movement control order (MCO) or Perintah Kawalan Pergerakan Malaysia, under the Prevention and Control of Infectious Diseases Act 1988 and the Police Act 1967 (Artida, 2020; Sukumaran, 2020).
+This was at the heel of the Ministry of Health Malaysia's first press statement made on 15th March 2020 to announce the 190 new COVID-19 cases in the country.
+The first nationwide lockdown was brought into order from $18^{th} - 31^{st}$ March 2020.